Create and Configure OneCloud Connections

 📓 The OneCloud Connection Manager is only visible only to admin users.

-To create a new Connection, open the Connections list view and in the bottom right corner, click the plus icon to create a new Connection:
+In the bottom right corner, click the plus icon to create a new Connection.

 Editing a Connection and Version History

 View current settings by clicking on a Connection.
 Click the Edit button and users may make the desired changes.